Union between Sweden and Norway: Flags

-Heraldry
+Coats of arms

 Zenith of the Union, 1844–1860

 The middle years of the 19th century were peaceful ones for the Union.
 All the symbolic questions had been settled, Norway had obtained more influence on foreign policy, the office of viceroy or governor was kept vacant or filled by Norwegian Severin Løvenskiold, and trade between the countries prospered from treaties (mellomriksloven) that promoted free trade and effectively abolished protective tariff walls.
 The completion of the Kongsvinger Line, the first railway connection across the border, greatly sped up communications.
 A political climate of conciliation was advanced by Swedish concessions on the issue of equality between the countries.

 Scandinavism was at its height during this period and contributed to increasing rapprochement between the Union partners.
 It supported the idea of Scandinavia as a unified region or a single nation, based on the common linguistic, political, and cultural heritage of the Scandinavian countries.
 (These three countries are referred to as "three brothers" in the sixth stanza of the national anthem of Norway.)
 This elite movement was initiated by Danish and Swedish university students in the 1840s.
 In the beginning, the political establishments in the two countries were suspicious of the movement.
 However, when Oscar I became king of Sweden and Norway in 1844, the relationship with Denmark improved and the movement started to gain support.
 Norwegian students joined in 1845 and participated in annual meetings alternating between the countries.
 During the war between Denmark and Prussia in 1848, King Oscar offered support in the form of a Norwegian-Swedish expeditionary force, though the force never saw combat.
 The movement received a blow from which it never fully recovered after the second Danish-German war over Schleswig in 1864, when the Swedish and Norwegian governments jointly forced King Charles XV to retract the promise of military support that he had given to the king of Denmark without consulting his cabinets.